Mastering Movement & Aim: Overwatch 2's Dynamic Battlegrounds

 If your accuracy for your main hero already exceeds 45% (hitscan) or 35% (projectile), your aim is likely no longer your primary bottleneck.
 Spending additional hours in aim trainers beyond this point provides diminishing returns compared to other areas.
 Consider the recent hero changes; understanding these can significantly impact your effectiveness.

-With changes like Reinhardt's Berserker passive, Mauga's self-healing, or Ramattra's lifestealing ultimate, game sense and strategic ability usage are more critical than ever.
-Players who successfully climb from Diamond to Master do not necessarily have superior aim.
+With changes like Doomfist's increased Seismic Slam damage, D.Mon's new abilities, or Orisa's new Major Perk, Heavy Javelin, game sense and strategic ability usage are more critical than ever.
+Players who successfully climb from Emerald to Master do not necessarily have superior aim.
 Instead, they exhibit better game sense—wasting fewer shots, taking advantageous positions, and targeting enemies who are already crowd-controlled.

 Accelerating Growth with Expert Coaching